Defined Contribution (DC) costs and charges for UKRF members

 • Other relevant investment policies including the Trustee’s policy on the use of derivatives and employer related investments.

 The Trustee has reviewed the performance of all of the DC investment options, including the default investment funds, on a quarterly basis and is satisfied that the long term performance is in line with the aims and objectives of each fund.
-A summary of the investment returns for each of the available DC investment options, along with fund factsheets and an investment guide (which provides more detail on the default investment funds and glide path), can be found on the .
+A summary of the investment returns for each of the available DC investment options, along with fund factsheets and an investment guide (which provides more detail on the default investment funds and glide path), can be found on the and is also provided within this statement.

 Back to top